 - Part C. Probability Theory and Design and Analysis of Experiments

-Ph.D. students usually take Part A at the beginning of their second semester in the program and take Parts B and C soon after the end of their second semester.
+Ph.D. students take Part A at the beginning of their second (Spring) semester in the program and take Parts B and C soon after the end of their second (Spring) semester.
+Any deviations from this schedule will be permitted only under extenuating circumstances, and must be agreed by the Director of the Graduate Program.
 Any one part of the preliminary exam can be taken at most twice.
 Exam grades are: A pass, B fail (some understanding of subject but not sufficient to pass), F fail (understanding is more deficient).
 More information about each part of the preliminary exams is given by following the links above.

 II.
 Oral Exam